marcos-dev79/difftool/README.md

 I run of time and I decided to use a simple solution.

 I look forward for hearing your critics.
 Thank you for the opportunity.

+### Time consumed
+I took a few hours to bring up this solutions, 4h to be more precise.